 Prune Clematis for Top to Bottom Blooms, this is not a general clematis pruning guideline but how to renovate an overgrown or spindly growing one.

 Again I need to repeat, this is not how you prune your clematis generally.
-This post is really about how to renovate clematis that may be blooming all on top but down below is bare vines.
-This is my Warsaw Nike clematis.
-It is in Group 3, a Summer bloomer that blooms on new wood on into Fall. (it is often sold as Group 2 but after having it several years it is definitely a Group 3)
+This post is really about one way to renovate clematis that may be blooming all on top but down below is bare vines yet you don’t want to cut it all off at once.

 This method will also work on Group 1 & 2, you may sacrifice some blooms on any of them the first season after the renovation prune but it will give you top to bottom blooms.
 In the long run you get more blooms and a prettier plant.

 Note: if you have a group 1 clematis do some research on the particular named variety.
 Each one can have unique preferences on pruning.
 But if you only prune back some canes as I show here then you should be fine on most.
 Group 1 typically only bloom on old wood so keep that in mind.

 This post contains affiliate links.
 If you make a purchase after clicking a link I may make a small commission at no cost to you.

 This method can be done from November on into March.
 I choose November as I can access mine then, come any later and the ground could be covered in snow until June.